 The summary that follows provides the detail on the outturn spend position compared to the budget.
 This gives a clearer assessment of performance in the year compared to the budget.
-The net revenue budget for the year was £157.5m, comprising the expenditure budget of £166.6m netted down by income received directly by the CCNY of £9.1m.
+The net revenue budget for the year was £165.4m, comprising the expenditure budget of £172.9m netted down by income received directly by the CCNY of £7.5m.

 CCNY's position against the main budget headings is presented in the table below.
-Final CCNY income was £0.8m lower than the £9.1m budget.
-Against its £169.4m gross pay and non-pay expenditure budgets, CCNY underspent by £2.8m.
-However, early in the financial year CCNY acknowledged it would not be able to deliver the final £2.9m tranche of its £10m per annum efficiency savings target from the Transform 2020 (T2020) programme.
-These combined together produce an additional net cost of services of £0.1m for 2020/21.
+Final CCNY income was £0.7m greater than the £7.5m budget.
+Against its £172.9m gross pay and non-pay expenditure budgets, CCNY underspent by £0.9m.